chaidhat/compiler/README.md

 it's a fun challenge.\
 \
-I aim to develop a ultra-simple, easy to read, inefficient compiler which compiles my variant of C (called MinimalistiC or MinC) into x86_64 assembly as a *.o* file.
+I aim to develop a ultra-simple, ultra-lightweight, easy to read, compiler which compiles my variant of C (called MinimalistiC or MinC) into x86_64 assembly as a *.o* file.
 No optimisations, as little confusion as possible (I hope) so that other people can look at the source code and understand what on earth is going on.